-In 1917, the female entrepreneur held the Walker Hair Culturists Union of America convention in Philadelphia, which drew 200 agents and became one of the first national gatherings of American women for business.
+In 1917, the entrepreneur held the Walker Hair Culturists Union of America convention in Philadelphia, which drew 200 agents and became one of the first national gatherings of American women in business.

 Madam C.J.
-Walker’s incredible life story of resilience, ambition, and generosity are carried on by her great-great-granddaughter A’Leila Bundles, who continues to uplift her ancestor’s legacy.
+Walker’s incredible life story of resilience, ambition, and generosity are carried on by her great-great-granddaughter A’Leila Bundles, who continues to praise her ancestor’s legacy.

-Her life story will be adapted onto the small screen starring Academy Award-winning actress Octavia Spencer in Netflix’s four-part limited series Self Made, set to be released on March 20, 2020.
+Her life story was adapted onto the small screen in Netflix’s four-part miniseries Self Made.
+Starring Academy Award-winning actress Octavia Spencer, the series was originally released on March 20, 2020.

-It’s no surprise why Walker’s success has gone down in history.
-But whenever she was asked about the secret behind success, she’d say:
+It’s no surprise why Walker has gone down in history as an enormously successful entrepreneur when all the odds were stacked against her.
+But whenever she was asked about the secret behind her success, she’d say: